-- Fees: Look at annual fees, foreign transaction fees and fees for cash advances and balance transfers.
+- Fees: Look at annual fees, foreign transaction fees, and fees for cash advances and balance transfers.

 - Sign-Up Bonus: Consider how many points you’ll get for signing up and how much those points are worth.

-- Rewards, Cash-Back and Points: Compare how points are earned and how they are redeemed.
+- Rewards, Cash Back and Points: Compare how points are earned and how they are redeemed.
 Calculate what you would earn on a given transaction with each card you’re considering.

 - Spending Categories: Make sure these align with your spending habits.

-- Additional Benefits and Perks: Compare the ones you will actually use.
+- Additional Benefits and Perks: Compare the ones you actually will use.

-Remember that credit card market is a “really, really vibrant market that changes frequently,” said Steele.
+Remember that the credit card market is a “really, really vibrant market that changes frequently,” said Steele.
 “And by comparing the best cards out there, you can find the deal that’s right for you.”